 Jesus again also alluded to greater exposure to God’s grace leaving one open to greater judgment if ignored when he said:

-John 15:22 If I had not come and spoken to them, they would not be guilty of sin.
-Now, however, they have no excuse for their sin. . . .
-(24) If I had not done among them what no one else did, they would not be guilty of sin.
-But now they have seen these miracles, and yet they have hated both me and my Father.
+John 15:22,24 If I had not come and spoken to them, they would not have had sin; but now they have no excuse for their sin. . . .
+If I hadn’t done among them the works which no one else did, they wouldn’t have had sin.
+But now have they seen and also hated both me and my Father.

 And again:

-Matthew 11:23 And you, Capernaum . . . will go down to the depths.
-If the miracles that were performed in you had been performed in Sodom, it would have remained to this day.
-(24) But I tell you that it will be more bearable for Sodom on the day of judgment than for you.
+Matthew 11:23-24 You, Capernaum . . . you will go down to Hades.
+For if the mighty works had been done in Sodom which were done in you, it would have remained until today.
+But I tell you that it will be more tolerable for the land of Sodom, on the day of judgment, than for you.

 Having witnessed Jesus’ miracles made Capernaum even more accountable than the sinful city of Sodom that had not been blessed with a personal visit from Jesus.
 This greater demonstration of God’s power and kindness (healings and teaching) exposed the inhabitants of Capernaum to greater punishment when they did not change.
 Hence, “it will be more bearable for Sodom on the day of judgment” than for these people.
 Our kindness to the undeserving similarly increases the stakes for them.